Tacoma Rainiers Game Notes - vs. El Paso

 ROSTER RECAP: The Rainiers made six roster moves before Friday's game...OF Brennen Davis and OF Victor Labrada were activated from the Injured List and Ryan Bliss was activated after he was optioned to Tacoma post-game on April 1...to make room on the active roster, OF Spencer Packard was placed on the 7-Day Injured List, OF Colin Davis and INF Alejo Lopez were placed on the Development List.

-CARSON'S CLUTCH HOMER: INF Carson Taylor delivered a go-ahead, three-run home run on Thursday to propel Tacoma to a 3-1 victory... it's the second time in his career that he's hit a go-ahead home run while his team is trailing in the seventh inning or later (also: April 9, 2024 vs. Portland)...the Rainiers hit two go-ahead home runs in the seventh inning or later while trailing in 2025 (Tyler Locklear - June 24 at RR, Colin Davis - May 21 at ELP).

-THREE CHEERS FOR CHENEY: The Rainiers play second of 75 games at Cheney Stadium tonight...the Rainiers, who went 52-29 at home last season were one of two Triple-A teams to win 50 games at home (also: Indianapolis - 50 wins)...Tacoma's .642 win percentage at home last year was the second-best in Triple-A, trailing only Indianapolis' .667 and the second-best for the club in the last 20 seasons, trailing only the .667 home winning percentage by the 2005 Rainiers (48-24).
+THREE CHEERS FOR CHENEY: The Rainiers close out their first series of the season at Cheney Stadium today...the Rainiers, who went 52-29 at home last season were one of two Triple-A teams to win 50 games at home (also: Indianapolis - 50 wins)...Tacoma's .642 win percentage at home last year was the second-best in Triple-A, trailing only Indianapolis' .667 and the second-best for the club in the last 20 seasons, trailing only the .667 home winning percentage by the 2005 Rainiers (48-24).

-CHIHUAHUAS CHECK-IN: The El Paso Chihuahuas make their way to Cheney Stadium for the second of 12 games in Tacoma this season and second of 18 overall...the Rainiers went 10-5 against El Paso last season and 2-1 at Cheney Stadium...Tacoma hit .301 against El Paso last year, the Rainiers' third-best average against one opponent last season...in the 15 meetings against Tacoma last season, El Paso had a .348 on-base percentage, their worst against a single opponent, as was their .780 OPS against Tacoma.

-TOP TALENT IN TACOMA: Tacoma's Opening Day roster features four of the Mariners' Top-30 prospects (per MLB Pipeline)...No.1 prospect Colt Emerson (No. 9 overall) returns to the Rainiers after closing the 2025 season with Tacoma...he is joined by No. 18 prospect INF Brock Rodden, No. 23 OF Rhylan Thomas and No. 24 LHP Robinson Ortiz.

-- El Paso's Jase Bowen Completes the Cycle in Chihuahuas' Victory over Rainiers - El Paso Chihuahuas

-- Wisdom Hits Fifth Home Run as Tacoma Falls, 10-5 - Tacoma Rainiers
+MARINERS UPDATE: The Mariners fell 1-0 to the Angels on Saturday night...Emerson Hancock threw 6.2 innings, allowing one run on six hits, no walks and five strikeouts, taking the loss...Julio Rodríguez accounted for two of Seattle's five hits in the loss.

-- Bowen Hits for the Cycle Friday in Tacoma - El Paso Chihuahuas
+- Pereda Hits Game-Ending Single for Tacoma Sunday - El Paso Chihuahuas

-- Madrigal Knocks in Three, Bees Earn 6-5 Victory - Salt Lake Bees
+- River Cats Rally Late, Take Series Finale 9-5 on Easter Sunday - Salt Lake Bees

+- Late Homers Life Aces to 3-2 Victory, Series Win - Reno Aces

-- Six Pitchers Combine to One-Hit Jumbo Shrimp in 5-0 Win - Sugar Land Space Cowboys
+- Space Cowboys Silenced in 2-0 Loss to Jacksonville - Sugar Land Space Cowboys

-- Reno Dominates Albuquerque for Second Shutout of Series - Reno Aces

 - Tacoma Rainiers Game Notes - vs. El Paso - Tacoma Rainiers

-- 2026 High School Baseball Series Set to Showcase Utah's Top Talent - Salt Lake Bees

-- OKC Comet Game Notes - April 3, 2026 - Oklahoma City Comets
+- OKC Comets Game Notes - April 5, 2026 - Oklahoma City Comets

-- Chihuahuas Open Home Slate with Six Games Packed with Promotions - El Paso Chihuahuas

-- Taylor's Seventh-Inning Home Run Lifts Tacoma to 3-1 Victory - Tacoma Rainiers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.